iMAGRAY/Shelldone/CONTRIBUTING.md

 ## Release & Distribution

-`make ship` currently proxies to `make verify`.
+`make ship` proxies to `make verify`.
 Release automation lives in `ci/` and is run by maintainers.
-Contributors only need to ensure verify passes and changelog entries are accurate.
+Contributors only need to ensure `make verify` passes and changelog entries are accurate.

 ## Communication